-During the first quarter of fiscal 2022, demand remained strong and healthy despite affordability concerns and a gradual uptick in mortgage interest rates.
-The increased activity combined with COVID-19 related impacts has led to inflation and a variety of supply chain disruptions, including increases in labor and direct building costs, as well as lack of availability of certain materials and construction labor, resulting in elongated construction cycle times and decreased backlog conversion.
-In response, we proactively managed our sales pace and lot releases to better align with our production capacity.
-We have also worked closely with our trade partners to proactively address shortages earlier in the construction cycle.
-Furthermore, the strength in our markets has allowed us to pass on cost increases through increased prices, leading to improvements in our margins and profitability.
+Like many other homebuilders, we continue to experience production challenges due to supply chain disruptions and tightness in labor markets, which was exacerbated by the Omicron variant of the COVID-19 pandemic.
+These disruptions have resulted in elongated construction cycle times and decreased backlog conversion.
+In response, we are proactively managing our sales pace and lot releases to better align with our production capacity.
+We continue to work with our trade partners to resolve these issues, but we do not expect conditions to significantly improve in the near term.
+However, the strength in our markets has allowed us to pass on most cost increases through increased prices, helping to protect our margins and profitability.